PlexRipper/Docs/src/content/faq/index.md

 account, and then use that account to request access to various Plex servers.
 Your real account will then never be exposed to a Plex server its downloading from.

+## What is the default username and password to log into PlexRipper?

+**Make sure to change this as soon as you log in!**

+Username: `PlexRipperRocks`

+Password: `Pl€XR!ℙℙ€R69`

+## What if I forgot my username and password to log into PlexRipper?

+1. Shutdown PlexRipper
+2. You have two options:
+   1. Delete the `PlexRipper.db` file in the `/config/` folder which will reset the username and password to the default, but you will lose all PlexRipper data.
+   2. If you're technical and don't want to lose your PlexRipper data, you can also use a [SQLite editor](https://sqlitebrowser.org/) to delete all data from the following tables:
+        - `AspNetRoleClaims`
+        - `AspNetRoles`
+        - `AspNetUserClaims`
+        - `AspNetUserLogins`
+        - `AspNetUserRoles`
+        - `AspNetUserTokens`
+        - `AspNetUsers`
+3. Start PlexRipper again, and you will be able to log in with the default username and password.

 ## How is PlexRipper spelled?

 Ah yes, the main question in life.
 Even I, as its almighty creator, am not too sure.
 But in my infinite, most likely